MasterDevwi/Home-Assistant/Inovelli/Handling switch button presses/Readme.md

 # Blueprints for handling switch button presses
 Please see the blueprints above for Inovelli Blue and Red series switches.
 Blueprints support all Blue and Red Series switches, although I have not personally tested all of the Red models.

-## Confirmed models these scripts support include:
+## Confirmed models these scripts support
 ### Blue Series
 * Dimmer (VZM31-SN)
 * Fan (VZM35-SN)